 - Assistants will have the opportunity during days off to explore various attractions at the field site, such as searching for the resident anaconda at Pozo Don Pedro or looking for endangered giant river otters at Cocha Lobo.

-This project has been running since 2012, and the primary investigators working on it currently are Gideon Erkenswick, Mrinalini Watsa, and Krista Banda, in conjunction with Dr. Anne Stone from Arizona State University.
-These researchers have extensive experience handling primates, and have conducted a capture-and-release program at this site with the tamarins for six years (as of 2015).
+This project has been running since 2012, and the primary investigators working on it currently are Gideon Erkenswick, Mrinalini Watsa, and collaborators Krista Banda and Dr. Anne Stone from Arizona State University.
+These researchers have extensive experience handling wildlife, and have conducted a wildlife capture-and-release program at this site for 9 years (as of 2018).
 They also have experience in laboratory screening for parasite DNA.
 The data analyses are presented here by Gideon, and are an offshoot of his doctoral thesis.

 Parasitism can be defined as any relationship in which one organism consumes the resources of another organism without providing anything in return.
 Seems malicious right?
 Actually, the question of whether parasites are good or bad is no longer very relevant.
 It is purported that parasitism is the most common life strategy on the planet, and moreover that parasites play central roles in regulating plant and animal populations, communities, and even entire ecosystems.
 Contrary to popular belief, the removal of parasites (certain bacteria for example) can be detrimental to an individual’s health, or to ecological balance.
 Spokes are to a wheel, what parasites are to predator-prey dynamics, nutrient cycles, speciation, extinction, social behavior, and much more.
 Parasitism occurs in as many ways as parasites themselves are diverse.
 Stealing a neighbor’s hard won meal, entering someone else’s turf for a clandestine mating opportunity, invading the red blood cells of a host, occupying someone else’s nest – these can all be viewed as examples of parasitism.
 Studying parasites informs us about how the natural world functions at a fundamental level.